unlock-protocol/docs/docs/governance/unlock-dao.md

 - We have also subsequently transfered the remainder of the first community airdrop to the DAO.

 As of April 2023, the Unlock DAO owns and manages about 92,450 of its own UDT tokens.

+In June 2023, the Governor contract was upgraded from `0x7757f7f21f5fa9b1fd168642b79416051cd0bb94` to `0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591` via a DAO proposal that the community approved and executed onchain.
+This upgrade is the result of a vulnerability in the OpenZeppelin library and the new Governor contract is now upgradable.

 ### Voting